 Consider why you want to change careers.
 Making a shift under the current circumstances will present unique challenges, so it's important to consider whether there are other alternatives.
-For example, if you are unhappy with roles you’ve held in the past, could it have been because of your company or manager instead of the job itself?
+For example, if you are unhappy with the roles you’ve held in the past, could it have been because of your company or manager instead of the job itself?

 Is now the right time?

 Changing careers may be necessary during this time if your industry or job has been heavily impacted and you are no longer able to find sufficient opportunities.
 For example, if you were a flight attendant and cannot find similar jobs, you may need or want to change careers now to find work.
-If you are able to wait until a more stable and predictable time to change careers, you might consider whether now is the best and most opportune time for you.
+If you can wait until a more stable and predictable time to change careers, you might consider whether now is the best and most opportune time for you.

 Can I weather the expected challenges?

-It might be true that, in order to make a successful job transition, you must spend time building certain skills or building a new network of relevant relationships.
+It might be true that, to make a successful job transition, you must spend time building certain skills or building a new network of relevant relationships.
 It's important to ask yourself if taking the time to do so is an option for you at this time, or if you need financial support by taking another job in the short-term.

 Is it worth the expected challenges?

 You might also ask yourself whether the payoff of transitioning careers is worth the challenges that may come with it.
-For example, while it might be time consuming, stressful or costly to change careers, it could still be worth it if it will help you get a role that aligns with your long-term needs and values which we cover in the next section of this article.
+For example, while it might be time-consuming, stressful or costly to change careers, it could still be worth it if it will help you get a role that aligns with your long-term needs and values which we cover in the next section of this article.